Cysharp/R3/README.md

 When cancelled, OnCompleted is sent, and all subscriptions are unsubscribed.

-### SubscriptionTracker
+### ObservableTracker

-R3 incorporates a system called SubscriptionTracker.
+R3 incorporates a system called ObservableTracker.
 When activated, it allows you to view all subscription statuses.

 ```
-SubscriptionTracker.EnableTracking = true; // default is false
+ObservableTracker.EnableTracking = true; // default is false
-SubscriptionTracker.EnableStackTrace = true;
+ObservableTracker.EnableStackTrace = true;

 using var d = Observable.Interval(TimeSpan.FromSeconds(1))
     .Where(x => true)